Frequently Asked Questions (FAQs) about ETCS

 - Visiting Faculty Members (See here for their process)

-Notes: Instructors of non-English language courses do not need to be certified for English capacity.
+Note: Instructors of non-English language courses do not need to be certified for English capacity.

 All individuals requiring certification must complete the process in the semester before a potential instructional appointment, to be able to hold that appointment.

-Visiting the ETCS office as early as possible to plan your individual trajectory through the English language certification process is highly recommended.
+Contacting the ETCS office as early as possible to plan your individual trajectory through the English language certification process is highly recommended.

 Read over the ETCS website information and contact the ETCS Administrator to be advised about your individual plan to complete the certification process.